CodingItWrong/codingitwrong.com/_drafts/private-fields.md

 Now we won’t accidentally use the ID elsewhere in our app.
 But our service still needs access to that field to download the body.
 How can we make that ID available?

-The private field is internal state of the BlogPost, so we can’t ask for it from the outside; doing so will result in an error during Babel transpilation.
-Instead, we need to allow the BlogPost to be responsible for what it does with its ID and who it shares it with.
-This means we need to add some behavior to the BlogPost class.
+The private field is internal state of the BlogPost, so we can’t ask for it from the outside.
+Attempting to access `post#id` isn't even valid syntax and will result in an `Unexpected character '#'` error during transpilation.
+Instead, we need to allow the `BlogPost` to be responsible for what it does with its ID and who it shares it with.
+This means we need to add some behavior to the `BlogPost` class.

-To solve this problem we can move the standalone `getBody()` function to be a method on `BlogPost` instead:
+To solve this problem we can move the standalone `getBody()` function and change it into a method on `BlogPost` instead:

 ```javascript
 class BlogPost {